Cathy speaks about help for her baby to settle, sleep and breastfeed successfully

 Forceps or ventouse delivery

 Both these instrument delivery types can leave tension in your baby’s head.
 This can be very noticeable if it has left your baby with a “cone head” or even bruising from the forceps.
-With practice and experience it is possible to feel these tensions and release them, which is what cranial osteopaths can do.
 The skull has 26 bones and many, many joints between these bones.
-The treatment simply removes the tensions that have occurred from this delivery type.

 You may notice that your baby has some head tensions if they are upset and crying and particularly they don’t like their head being touched on laying on the back of their head, or don’t like clothes going over their head, or having hats on.
 You will just know they are uncomfortable.